- quick start

 - Add a new field with a descriptive name, like “source page”

 - This will fill in the title of the page the signup form appears on.

 When the form is submitted, the information in the hidden field will be included.
 At the moment, only two WordPress objects are available:

 $current_user.
 You can look these up in the codex to see what properties you can access.
 The way this works is simple: just put the name of the property in the default value field for the hidden field.
 For instance “current_user->user_login” will put in the user login of a logged-in user.
 You don’t need the dollar sign, it will ignore it if you do put it in.
-If you just want to put in a fixed value, the hidden field will include any string you put into the “default” for the field.

 You can also access some PHP “Superglobals.”
 For instance, to get the IP of the user, put this into the default: “SERVER:REMOTE_ADDR” You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER, SESSION.
 This means you can get a value from a cookie and put it into the form, saving it when the form is submitted.
 You don’t need the ‘$_’ that is used in PHP.
 The PHP site has a good reference for using superglobals.
 Superglobal arrays can be accessed with an index like this COOKIE:location[city] where “city” is the index in the array $_COOKIE['location'].